Consumer’s Guide to Buying RTA Cabinets with No Regrets

 SO HERE COMES DISASTER NUMBER ONE!

-Mr. or Mrs. Unsuspecting Consumer were told that all their items were in stock.
-So, their contractor begins demoing the kitchen and lining up all the sub contractors.
+Mr. or Mrs. Unsuspecting Consumer was told that all their items were in stock.
+So, their contractor begins demoing the kitchen and lining up all the subcontractors.
 When the cabinetry order shows up, there are just a few missing items.
 Unfortunately, these few missing items are essential to the order of the install process, so no install.
-No sub contractors.
+No subcontractors.
 No pretty tile that you spent weeks deciding on.

 Oh, and no kitchen either.
 It’s been demoed, remember?
 Looks like Chinese take-out until….?